 Best Database Software & Management Systems

 There’s no single correct answer for every data problem.
 Nor is there a perfect database system; each has its own set of features and shortcomings.
-Here’s a primer on the top enterprise database systems on the market in 2021, so you can determine the solution that will work best for you.
+Here’s a primer on the top enterprise database systems on the market, so you can determine the solution that will work best for you.

 SAP is Recognized as a leader in the Forrester Wave: Multi-Model Data Platforms for Q3 2021.
 It offers multi-model processing within SAP HANA, which provides an immense amount of in-memory processing for high performance.